samiyazbr/samiyazbr/README.md

 <h1 align="center">Hi 👋, I'm Samiya Zubair</h1>
 <h4 align="center">I am a professional software developer with expertise in multiple programming languages.
 With twenty-two successful projects under my belt, I have honed my skills and developed a keen eye for detail.
-Currently, I am working on a project called ft_irc, where I am carefully creating a irc server using c++.
+Currently, I am working on a project called ft_irc, where I am carefully creating an IRC server using C++.
 My passion for coding drives me to constantly improve and stay up-to-date with the latest industry trends.
 I am always seeking new challenges and opportunities to learn and grow as a developer</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=samiyazbr&label=Profile%20views&color=0e75b6&style=flat" alt="samiyazbr" /> </p>